Student Services at MCCPS

 Learning Specialists help Inclusion Teachers implement special education services within the inclusion setting and outside of the classroom.
 These individuals are college graduates with varying levels of specialized training, depending on their assignments.
 Learning Specialists work under the direction and supervision of Inclusion Teachers.
 They do not contact parents directly regarding student progress, but they are sometimes asked to complete home-school communication logs and routinely collect data and provide input to Inclusion Teachers preparing progress reports and current performance summaries for IEP meetings.

 School Adjustment Counselor:

-The School Adjustment Counselor is available to address the mental health needs of students within the school day as specified in a student’s Individual Educational Program or 504.
-The School Adjustment Counselor also provides consultation on learning and social-emotional issues to a student’s school Team.
+The School Adjustment Counselor is available to address the social and emotional needs of students during the school day.
+The School Adjustment Counselor provides consultation on learning and social-emotional issues to a student’s school Team.
 The School Adjustment Counselor also facilitates 504 meetings and is a resource for parents on the 504 process.
-Parents are welcome to contact the School Adjustment Counselor with questions about the 504 process, for support in understanding learning and mental health diagnoses and carrying over coping strategies between school and home, and/or needing access to community resources.
+Parents are welcome to contact the School Adjustment Counselor with questions about the 504 process, for support in understanding learning and mental health diagnoses, carrying over coping strategies between school and home, and/or needing access to community resources.